 - Picnic Tables: 2 tables with umbrellas are located on the backside of the Visitor Center, and one has a semi-extended end for better wheelchair access.

-Wildlife Drive Tour (1 hour, 4-miles)
+Wildlife Drive Tour (1 hour, 4 miles)

 Trails in the Wildlife Refuge

 - Cistern Trail and Photo Blind (0.1 miles): This loop trail is one of the first stops along the Wildlife Drive Tour and leads from the parking area to a small wooden shack used as a “Photo Blind” for wildlife viewing; windows slide open.
-Though small inside, the door opening is standard 36-inches.
+Though small inside, the door opening is standard 36 inches.
 The parking area and the trail are made up of the same bricked, cobblestones at the Visitor Center on the Beech Hill Trail.

-- Tupelo Trail (3.38 miles): The end of diving tour is on Highway 170, and on the other side is the trailhead for the Tupelo Trail.
+- Tupelo Trail (3.38 miles): The end of the diving tour is on Highway 170, and on the other side is the trailhead for the Tupelo Trail.
 Besides one designated parking spot, no modifications have been made.
 This service road is made of packed dirt and travels in a straight line for a long way along the East Marsh, and ends at the Kingfisher Pond Recreation Area.

 - Kingfisher Loop (0.89 miles): This trail is at the end of the Tupelo Trail and loops around a large pond.
 Similar to the other trails, it is naturally flat but not perfectly level.
 Fallen, small branches and other natural debris are commonly spotted on this trail.

 - Little Black River Trail (3.9 miles): From the Tupelo parking lot, head towards Port Wentworth on Highway 170 to reach the trailhead for the Little Black River.
 This trail loops around the Diversion Canal, and at one point parallels the Tupelo Trail.
-Similar to the other trail, it also has only has 1 designated parking spot for those with access needs, and the trail itself is packed dirt with grass.
+Similar to the other trail, it also has only 1 designated parking spot for those with access needs, and the trail itself is packed with dirt and grass.
 The entrance to the trail is saturated with overgrown plants and weeds, which may be a little difficult for some.

 #5 Fort Pulaski National Monument

-- Parking: 2 regular and 2 van accessible parking spots are available.
+- Parking: 2 regular and 2 van-accessible parking spots are available.